By Free Fusion Repair Team

 For businesses, the cost of replacing an iPhone is not limited to the price of the device.
 The hidden cost is often the time needed to make the replacement phone fully usable for work.

-A new or replacement phone may need to be restored from backup, connected to business email, signed into company apps, approved through multi-factor authentication and checked against security requirements.
+A replacement phone may need to be restored from backup, connected to business email, signed into company apps, approved through multi-factor authentication and checked against security requirements.
 If the company uses mobile device management, the phone may also need to be enrolled, configured and tested before the employee can use it properly.

 This setup time can involve more than one person.
 The employee may lose working time while waiting for access.
 A manager, admin team member or IT provider may need to help with accounts, passwords, app permissions, email settings or security approvals.
 Even when the process goes smoothly, it can still take hours before the phone is fully ready.